MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementVirtualEndpointProvisioningPolicy.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Profile <String>]`: The name of the Microsoft Managed Desktop profile that the Windows 365 Cloud PC is associated with.
     - `[Type <String>]`: microsoftManagedDesktopType
   - `[OnPremisesConnectionId <String>]`: The ID of the cloudPcOnPremisesConnection.
-To ensure that Cloud PCs have network connectivity and that they domain join, choose a connection with a virtual network that’s validated by the Cloud PC service.
+To ensure that Cloud PCs have network connectivity and that they domain join, choose a connection with a virtual network that's validated by the Cloud PC service.
   - `[WindowsSettings <IMicrosoftGraphCloudPcWindowsSettings>]`: cloudPcWindowsSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Language <String>]`: The Windows language/region tag to use for language pack configuration and localization of the Cloud PC.
 The default value is en-US, which corresponds to English (United States).